 The definition of "best performer" relies on Amundi's proprietary ESG methodology which aims to measure the ESG performance of an investee company.
 In order to be considered a "best performer", an investee company must perform with the best top three rating (A, B or C, out of a rating scale going from A to G) within its sector on at least one material environmental or social factor.
 Material environmental and social factors are identified at a sector level.
 The identification of material factors is based on Amundi ESG analysis framework which combines extra-financial data and qualitative analysis of associated sector and sustainability themes.
 Factors identified as material result in a contribution of more than 10% to the overall ESG score.
 For energy sector for example, material factors are: emissions and energy, biodiversity and pollution, health and security, local communities and human rights.
-For a more complete overview of sectors and factors, please refer to the Amundi ESG Regulatory Statement available at www.amundi.lu impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human corruption and antibribery matters.
+For a more complete overview of sectors and factors, please refer to the Amundi ESG Regulatory Statement available at www.amundi.lu principles, coal and tobacco.